- Slick, easy to follow games lobby

 Casino Hold'em: Beat the dealer and get paid when you have a ranked hand.

-Ten High Hold'em: Much the same as Casino Hold'em, except players earn big bonuses for hands that include a ten.
+Ten High Hold'em: Like Casino Hold'em, except players earn big bonuses for hands that include a ten.

-Mulligan Poker: In Mulligan Poker you are dealt five cards.
-Players then have the option of keeping their hand or calling Mulligan and getting five new cards.
+Mulligan Poker: In Mulligan Poker, you are dealt five cards.
+Players have the option of keeping their hand or calling Mulligan and getting five new cards.
 The dealer will also be able to take a mulligan if they have king high or lower.
 Beat the dealer and win.

 Pai Gow Poker: In Pai Gow you are dealt seven cards.
-Players then make two hands.
-A two card hand a five card hand.
-Both these hands go heads up against the dealer, with the player able to win both, tie and lose both.
+Players then make two hands: a two card hand and a five card hand.
+Both these hands go heads up against the dealer with the player able to win both, tie and lose both.

 A hand of Texas Hold'em uses five cards which can be any combination of a player's two hole cards (the cards they are dealt) and the five community cards.
 This means that a player can use one, two or none of their cards in conjunction with the five cards in the middle to make a hand ranging from a pair up to a Royal Flush.